About Colin Witcher

 R v E (Murder, Central Criminal Court)

-R v F (Murder, Central Criminal Court)
+R v D (Perverting the course of justice, Central Criminal Court)

 R v G (Large scale corporate fraud, Cambridge)